 Don’t Blame the Dog – A Dogs Behavior is Dependent on the Owner

-“Dakota was angry I stayed out all night so he chewed up my favorite Marc Jacob slippers.”
+“Dakota was angry I stayed out all night, so he chewed up my favorite Marc Jacobs slippers.”

 “So what did you do?”
 I asked.